billcprice3/ESL-Writing-OER/organizational_documents/Generate_Textbook_Unit.md

-*This was an experiment to test out my [Writing Textbook Project Synopsis](Writing_Textbook_Project_Synopsis.md) and see how an LLM would do at making a textbook unit.*
+*This is an experiment to test out my [Writing Textbook Project Synopsis](Writing_Textbook_Project_Synopsis.md) and see how an LLM would do at making a textbook unit, especally with only general user input on what the unit should contain.
+I have submitted the same prompt to many different LLMs to get a sense of how they respond to a query of this type.*

 ---